vibhas77/blog2/content/posts/risks-fearlessness-courage-and-stupidity.md

 Courage may not be easy at first but if you time it right.
 It can mean a lot.

-I just got reminded of this when Ih hard the sound of a motorcycle speeding through the road.
-It reminded me of the time when I had go carted and when I was in the 4x4 drive.
+I just got reminded of this when I heard the sound of a motorcycle speeding through the road.
+It reminded me of the time when I had go-karted and when I was in the 4x4 drive.

 It truly reminds me of power.